Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 These restrictions are imposed by the Nextor architecture.

 If B=3 at input, the file whose name or FIB is passed in HL will be mounted in the drive; file mounting is available since Nextor 2.1.0, and since Nextor 2.1.1 a file needs to be stored across consecutive sectors in its host filesystem to be mountable.
-A .BFSZ error will be returned if the file is too small (less than 512 bytes) or too big (more than 32 MBytes).
-A .ICLUS error will be returned if the file is not stored across consecutive sectors.
+A `.BFSZ` error will be returned if the file is too small (less than 512 bytes) or too big (more than 32 MBytes).
+An `.ICLUS` error will be returned if the file is not stored across consecutive sectors.

-When mapping a drive to a device that's a floppy disk drive (flagged as such by the driver), the next drive will be mapped as its ghost drive if all of the following is true:
+When mapping a drive to a device that's a floppy disk drive (flagged as such by the driver), the next drive will be mapped as its ghost drive if all of the following are true:

 - The drive being mapped is not H:.
 - The next drive letter is free (unassigned).
 In MSX-DOS 1 mode this condition is replaced by the following one: the next drive letter is assigned to the same driver (but not assigned to any device).